Does the People’s Pervert really need another intro?

 I don’t know about you, but I just want John Waters to start talking.
 The legendary Baltimore filmmaker and author also known as the Pope of Trash has long since become synonymous with camp and trash cinema in America.

-Talking with this 69-year-old is a singular joy.
-You can tell he has the same devilish glee and love of life’s absurdities that he did as a young renegade filmmaker — though he’d probably rather just hear that he looks good.
-Through classic films such as “Pink Flamingos,” “Hairspray” and “Serial Mom,” to New York Times bestselling books and quirky television appearances, Waters has become an industry unto himself.
+Talking with this stylish 69-year-old remains a singular joy.
+It's clear that he has the same devilish glee and love of life’s absurdities that he did as a young renegade filmmaker — though he’d probably rather just hear that he looks good.
+From his classic films such as “Pink Flamingos,” “Hairspray” and “Serial Mom,” to New York Times bestselling books and television appearances, Waters has become a cult of personality unto himself.

-Speaking by phone before his one-man show at the Byrd — which also features a midnight showing of his 1990 rockabilly musical, “Cry-Baby” — I break the ice by telling him that one of his Baltimore buddies advised me to resist being a fan boy.
+Style caught up with him by phone before his one-man show at the Byrd Theatre, which also features a midnight screening of his 1990 rockabilly musical, “Cry-Baby,” the debut leading role for future A-lister, Johnny Depp.
+I break the ice by telling Waters that one of his Baltimore buddies advised me to resist being a fan boy, though it's something I can't really hide; I wish every town had a director making hilariously offensive cult films.

-“Hey, you can be a fan boy, you can be anything you like,” Waters purrs back dangerously, like a Tijuana crowd rustler with a crayon sign that reads, “Mule Shows Daily.”
-“That’s the point of all my movies, isn’t it?”
+“Hey, you can be a fan boy, you can be anything you like,” Waters tells me, kind of dangerously, like a Tijuana crowd rustler with a crayon sign that reads, “Mule Shows Daily.”
+“That’s the point of all my movies isn’t it?”

-Style: Congrats on your Rhode Island School of Design commencement speech becoming a book.
+Style: So congrats on your Rhode Island School of Design commencement speech becoming a book.
 My favorite part is when you say you feel rich because you’ve figured out “how to live a life without assholes” — then suddenly there’s this lone, wild lemur scream in the audience.

 Waters: [Laughs] Well my thing was, when I was giving the speech, all the sudden I got all this applause from one section.
 I realized it was the parents.
 When I said, “Stop blaming your parents, entitled little bastards, do you think they’re made of money?”
 I got a lot of applause from parents.
 They never get addressed at these things.
 But what do I know?
 I couldn’t even go to my own commencement.

 Right, you were thrown off campus in the nation’s first big college pot bust.
-I guess campuses are even more controlled and PC today.
+I guess campuses are even more PC and controlled today.

 I know.
 In my speech I begin with a trigger warning and talk about the most ludicrous things.
 To me, it’s hilarious: I thought the reason you go to college is to have your values challenged.
 They don’t even have trigger warnings in poor-kid schools.
 It’s a class issue now.